FizzyStudio/SENZ005-Digital-Vibration-Sensor/README.md

 ### Introduction

 > What's the simplest way to check vibration with Arduino?
-Use a vibration sensor from DFRobot.
-You can directly plug it on our IO Expesion Shield V7.
+Use a vibration sensor from Fizzy.
 Just vibrate this sensor, Arduino can receive a digital signal.
 It's easy to acount and program in Arduino.
 > Despite it's simple, you can make full use of it with creative thinking, like step counting, Crash warning light and so on.

 ### Specification